eloritzkovitz/countries/README.md

 - Configurable filters (region, subregion, overlays)
 - All data sources loaded from JSON files via environment variables
 - Easily swap or edit data/configs without rebuilding
+- **Import and export overlays directly from the UI for backup, sharing, or migration**

 ## Data Sources